kafle1/refi-session/Syllabus.md

 - Challenge: Filter duplicates in array, Tip calculation and Modules in JavaScript
 - Into to hooks, useState, Form, useEffect
 - React router , useNavigate
+- Using env variables in vite-react

+## Weather Project
+- Create weather app using geolocation and weather api

 ## Day 11
 - Intro to Global state management